Marianoetchart/DeepRL/README.md

 # DeepRL

-Modularized implementation of popular deep RL algorithms by PyTorch.
-Easy switch between toy tasks and challenging games.
+Deep Reinforcement learning with attention and recurrency.
+Extended version of the Modularized implementation of popular deep RL algorithms on PyTorch by ShangtongZhang (https://github.com/ShangtongZhang/DeepRL).

+Majority of work done in private gitlab repo of Loughborough University Comp Sci Department.

-Implemented algorithms:
+Additional Implemented algorithms:
+* (Double/Dueling) Deep Recurrent Q-Learning (DRQN)
+* (Double/Dueling) Deep Recurrent Q-Learning with Spatial Attention
-* (Double/Dueling) Deep Q-Learning (DQN)
+* (Double/Dueling) Deep Recurrent Q-Learning with Temporal Attention
-* Categorical DQN (C51, Distributional DQN with KL Distance)
-* Quantile Regression DQN
-* (Continuous/Discrete) Synchronous Advantage Actor Critic (A2C)
-* Synchronous N-Step Q-Learning
+* (Double/Dueling) Deep Recurrent Q-Learning with Spatio-Temporal Attention
-* Deep Deterministic Policy Gradient (DDPG, low-dim-state)
-* (Continuous/Discrete) Synchronous Proximal Policy Optimization (PPO, pixel & low-dim-state)
-* The Option-Critic Architecture (OC)

-Asynchronous algorithms (e.g., A3C) can be found in [v0.1](https://github.com/ShangtongZhang/DeepRL/releases/tag/v0.1).
-Action Conditional Video Prediction can be found in [v0.4](https://github.com/ShangtongZhang/DeepRL/releases/tag/v0.4).
+Refer to https://github.com/ShangtongZhang/DeepRL if any other algorithm other than the ones above are used.

 # Dependency
 * MacOS 10.12 or Ubuntu 16.04